Azure-Samples/acr-build-helloworld-node/README.md

 * *Dockerfile-app* - Parameterized, accepts the `REGISTRY_NAME` argument to specify the FQDN of the container registry from which the base image is pulled.
 * *Dockerfile-base* - Defines a base image for the application defined in *Dockerfile-app*.

+This project includes one Task file:

+* *acb.yaml* - A simple Task file which performs the same logic as a `docker build` using the aforementioned Dockerfiles.

 ## Getting Started

 ### Companion articles